OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-08.md

 ## 1 Kings 8:57

 May the Lord our God be with us, as He was with our fathers;
-may He not leave us nor forsake us,
+may He not leave us nor abandon us,

 ## 1 Kings 8:58